jxsvoboda/sycek/README.md

 ### Strict enum types

-In C enums are mostly interchangeable with integer types.
+In the C standard enums are mostly interchangeable with integer types.
 Implicit conversion from/to integer or arithmetic on enum types is allowed.
 This can lead to errors.
 Syc pretends that enums are strictly typed.
 Implicit conversion from/to other type (e.g. integer) will produce a warning.